Amos47/2400/Chapter5/Ch05_Basics.md

 4. Can you identify where you are missing your targets and how will you get back on track?
 5. Can you metricise your inputs and outputs and calculate an ROI?

 In unsolicited response to #5 above, I'm going to say no. You can't.
 There's no clean and defensible way to calculate the ROI from social media use.
 Yet we use it.
 We spend countless hours at it.
 I did a quick estimate using Life Tables (sometimes called mortality tables) for Ontario males and females, and came to some startling conclusions.
 Using the most conservative estimates (about 3 hours/day for those aged between 0 and 18) and 2 hours/day thereafter, I calculate that you will have spent 228 *full 24-hour days* on social media by your 18th birthday.
 Furthermore, you will have *social mediad* your way through 743 days (more than *two full years at current rates*) by the time you complete your 35th year on this rock of ours.
+That same amount of time would give you a decent Master's degree.
 If you live to the ripe old age of 65, you will have spent nearly 2,200 full, 24-hour days on social media (if anything remotely similar still exists in that faraway future).

 Just think about it.
 Exactly what kind of return on that time would be worth it?
 How will you get back the value of more than two full years of your life by age 36?
 It's mind-boggling.
 All the more since it is the platforms that are being enriched in tangible assets (real dollars) from your participation.
 We are left to imagine and *artificially create* (call it rationalise) the value we derive from our participation.